10 days 9 nights

 Overnight stay at hotel in Yala - B L D

 Ride Distance : 15 km

 Day 08 : Yala (No cycling on this day)

-After Breakfast do a safari game ride in Yala National park in the Morning.
+After breakfast we will have a safari game ride in Yala National park.

 Overnight stay at hotel in yala - B L D